Feature Based Pricing for SaaS : Often Paired with Other Pricing Models

 If you want my team to help with your eCommerce SEO campaigns, click here.

-Feature-based pricing, a popular SaaS pricing model, allows companies to set prices based on the level of functionality provided.
+Feature-based pricing, a popular SaaS pricing model, allows companies to set prices based on features and functionality.
 This approach is often used alongside tiered pricing, where more features come at a higher cost.

 Other SaaS pricing models to look into: